Exact and Heuristic Algorithms for Constrained Biclustering: Branch-and-cut algorithm

-Steps 1 and 2 start by applying the $k$-means algorithm \citep{lloyd1982least} to the rows and columns of the submatrix $\tilde{Z}_{UV}$, respectively, yielding initial cluster assignments encoded in binary matrices $\bar{X}_U$ and $\bar{X}_V$.
+Indeed, Steps 1 and 2 start by applying the $k$-means algorithm \citep{lloyd1982least} to the rows and columns of the submatrix $\tilde{Z}_{UV}$, respectively, yielding initial cluster assignments encoded in binary matrices $\bar{X}_U$ and $\bar{X}_V$.
 These partitions may violate the pairwise cannot-link constraints.
 To restore feasibility, each initial partition is refined by solving an integer linear program (ILP) whose objective maximizes the agreement with the reference $k$-means assignment while ensuring that every vertex is assigned to exactly one cluster, all clusters are non-empty, and no cannot-link constraint is violated.
 Must-link constraints do not need explicit inclusion in the ILPs, as they are enforced afterward by multiplying the ILP solutions by the corresponding must-link matrices ($T_U$ or $T_V$), which replicate the assignments for all linked vertices.
+Note that, if the set of pairwise constraints provided by the user is logically inconsistent, the infeasibility is automatically detected during the construction of feasible assignments in Steps 1 and/or 2.
 In Step 3, with feasible row and column clusters in hand, we construct a $k \times k$ weight matrix $\tilde{W}$, where each entry measures the density of the subgraph induced by each row–column cluster pair in $K_{n, m}$.
 Here, the goal is to assign each row cluster to exactly one column cluster in the best possible way.
 We then solve a linear assignment problem to find the permutation matrix $P^\star$ that maximizes the corresponding total density of the selected cluster pairings.
 This problem is solvable in polynomial time because the constraint matrix is totally unimodular.
 Finally, Steps 4 and 5 reorder the columns of $\tilde{X}_U$ and $\tilde{X}_V$ according to the optimal assignment $P^\star$, aligning row and column clusters to form a collection of $k$ feasible bicliques $\{(U^\star_j, V^\star_j)\}_{j=1}^k$ of $K_{n, m}$.
 Although the ILPs in Steps~1 and~2 are NP-hard in general, their favorable combinatorial structure---combined with the empirical observation that the reference partitions derived from the SDP solution are typically close to feasibility---allows them to be solved efficiently in practice using off-the-shelf ILP solvers.
 As shown in the experiments, their computational overhead is negligible compared to that of solving the SDP relaxation.